Make-School-Courses/SPD-1.1-Introduction-To-Software-Product-Development/README.md

     - View [details](https://docs.google.com/document/d/1lRHbwCdrmxpVEEu_UwbUcRLtC-hvqc3IeZ3OTlAzNgo/edit#) about the intensive and tips for scoping your project
     - Grading: must core an average of a 3 or above on the [RUBRICs](https://docs.google.com/document/d/1pdtRdgVISE07fFc8oBi5hCnLkwBQDFG5_3f79aDV1WU/edit#) for the intensive project and product pitch

+We will be using [Gradescope](gradescope.com), which allows us to provide fast and accurate feedback on your work. *All assigned work will be submitted through Gradescope, and assignment and exam grades will be returned through Gradescope.*

+As soon as grades are posted, you will be notified immediately so that you can log in and see your feedback.
+You may also submit regrade requests if you feel we have made a mistake.

+Your Gradescope login is your Make School email, and your password can be changed at [https://gradescope.com/reset_password](https://gradescope.com/reset_password).
+The same link can be used if you need to set your password for the first time.

 ## Resources

 [Course Attendance, Progress Tracker & Schedule](https://docs.google.com/spreadsheets/d/1r9laew6bKAgoEj2W_WpcxzZ7UFpS0LRMidz6uR1yqpo/edit?usp=sharing)